 6.Cruise Industry Trends Geared to Groups

-Recently, a writer from The Meeting Professional reached out to Landry & Kling President Jo Kling for an update on cruise meeting trends, including event & meeting venues, WiFi connectivity and onboard experiences.
-Click to read the article from the November issue of MPI’s magazine: Cruise Control (pictured right: Rapid-speed WiFi connectivity on Royal Caribbean ships)
+Recently, a writer from ConferenceDirect Meeting Mentor Magazine reached out to Landry & Kling CEO Joyce Landry for an update on cruise meeting trends, including event & meeting venues, WiFi connectivity and onboard experiences.
+Click to read the article: Cruise Market Update: What’s Ahead for 2018?
+(Pictured right: Rapid-speed Voom WiFi connectivity on Royal Caribbean ships)

 7.Experts at the Ready